 First, inspect the control board looking for any visible damage, like any burned or discolored areas anywhere on the board.

+You can test the control board using your multimeter.
 If you want to make sure power is getting to the control board, set your multimeter to DC volts and connect one lead to the ground and the other lead where the main power connects to the control board.
 Your reading should be at least 12V.

 To make sure that power is making it through the circuit and back to the control board, you want to check the contacts on the control board where power returns from the sail switch and high-level switch.
-With the thermostat ON, take your reading which should be 12V or higher.
+With the thermostat ON, take your reading, which should be 12V or higher.

 If you want to check the control board relay to find out if power is getting past the relay to the blower motor, attach one of your multimeter’s leads to the contact after the relay leading to the blower motor, and attach the other lead to a ground.
 With the thermostat ON, again your reading should be 12V.